ibm-cloud-architecture/refarch-jee/aspects/security.md

 In the case of WebSphere Application Server, the most important cookie is the LTPA cookie, and therefore it should be configured to be sent only over SSL.

 ![Security 11](https://github.com/ibm-cloud-architecture/refarch-jee/raw/master/static/imgs/Security/Security11.png)

-Now, on a **production environment, the Authentication of users and the Authorisation for granting access to secure resources is usually done at the IBM HTTP Server level** so that we provide our WebSphere Application Server of an even better isolation.
-That is, no interaction with any of our WebSphere Application Server Network Deployment components will happen unless the user is authenticated and authorised by the IBM HTTP Server.

-For more info on authenticating users and authorising their actions in the IBM HTTP Server, click [here](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_8.5.5/com.ibm.websphere.ihs.doc/ihs/tihs_ldapconfig.html).
-We strongly recommend to secure all your communications happening both [from the IBM HTTP Server to the LDAP Server](https://www.ibm.com/support/knowledgecenter/SSEQTP_8.5.5/com.ibm.websphere.ihs.doc/ihs/cihs_sslandldap.html) and [from the IBM HTTP Server to the WAS Deployment Manager](https://www.ibm.com/support/knowledgecenter/SSEQTP_8.5.5/com.ibm.websphere.ihs.doc/ihs/tihs_setupsslwithwas.html) by using Secure Socket Layer (SSL).
-In fact, the use of SSL for authenticating users is required by the application itself by defining _CONFIDENTIAL_ the user data transport (see Customer Order Services application security documentation [here](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/blob/master/Security.md) for more information).

 ### 4. Database connections